 - There is a two-year period after the initial incident within which a person must notify the federal government about the claim.
 This notification is done by filling out a Standard Form 95.

-- Make sure to submit Standard Form 95 to the correct government agency and with appropriate supplemental information like photos of the damage and estimates of the loss.
+- Make sure to submit Standard Form 95 to the correct government agency and address and with appropriate supplemental information like photos of the damage and estimates of the loss.

 - If the notice requirement is met and the claim is not paid, a person has 6 months from the date the government mails notice of the full or partial rejection.
 In any event, the lawsuit must be filed within 6 years from the date of the loss.